Animal Services

 Quick Summary

-• Animal control services are moving under the Department of Animal Services (formerly the Department of Animal Sheltering).
+Fairfax County animal control services are now part of the Department of Animal Services (formerly the Department of Animal Sheltering), effective March 9, 2026.

-• For immediate emergencies, dial 911.
-For animal-related emergencies or assistance, including wildlife, continue to call the non-emergency line at 703-691-2131.
+There is no change to how residents request service.
+For immediate emergencies, call 911.
+For animal-related emergencies or assistance, including wildlife concerns, call the non-emergency line at 703-691-2131.

 Transition Background

-In 2024, the Fairfax County Board of Supervisors approved a proposal to consolidate shelter and animal protection functions under one unified department: Fairfax County Animal Services.
-This change will:
+In 2024, the Fairfax County Board of Supervisors approved the consolidation of sheltering and animal control functions under one unified department: FCAS.

 • Improve coordination